edi09popa-art/ResellDreams/README.md

 ResellDreams is not a typical clothing store — it’s a curated link marketplace for fashion resellers.
 Users can browse, buy, and sell verified links to clothing websites, restocks, raffles, or private sale access pages.

-Whether you’re a sneakerhead, a hypebeast, or a small reseller, ResellDreams helps you stay ahead of the drop.
+Whether you’re a sneakerhead, a hypebeast, or a reseller, ResellDreams helps you stay ahead of the drop.

 ✨ Key Features